 When we talk about American culture, people don’t like to drink with potential business partners unless it is necessary to avoid embarrassing situations.

-How Global Business Can get Benefit from different Cultures
+How Global Businesses Can get Benefit from different Cultures

 The cultures of different countries have established their norms of doing business.
 If you try to understand these cultural norms, you can appropriately do business without any hurdles.

 Effective communication is very important for business success.
-English is considered the language of business, but you cannot interact with all global stakeholders with the English language.
-You need to communicate with the foreign market in the language which they understand.
+English is considered the language of business, but you cannot interact with all global stakeholders in the English language.
+You need to communicate with the foreign market in a language that they understand.
 In India, business professionals communicate in an indirect manner whereas, in Finnish culture, people are direct and precise in their communication.
 In global business culture, apart from business communication, verbal communication also plays an important part in dealing with international counterparts.

 Chain of Command